-Attendance Policy:

-Students enrolled in credit-bearing courses at Lackawanna College will fail any course(s) in which they accumulate absences beyond the maximum number allowed.
+Attendance Policy: Students enrolled in credit-bearing courses at Lackawanna College will be dropped from any course(s) in which they accumulate absences beyond the maximum number allowed.
 This pertains to online classes as well.
 Attendance is tracked by instructors, so be sure to adhere to the following scale:

+of Times Class Meets Maximum # of Absences Allowed

+3 times a week 6

+2 times a week 4

+1 time a week 2

+Developmental Classes 3

-of Times Class Meets Maximum # of Absences Allowed 3 times a week 6 2 times a week 4 1 time a week 2 Developmental Classes DEV 010, DEV 020, DEV 030 3 300 and 400 level courses to be determined by instructor
+DEV 010, DEV 020, DEV 030

+300 and 400 level courses to be determined by instructor
-After week 10, students will no longer be dropped from courses for lack of attendance and will instead receive the course grade earned, assuming zeros on all missed assignments, projects, tests, quizzes, participation, etc.

-These norms will apply for standard fifteen-week Fall and Spring semester schedules.
+After week 10, students will no longer be dropped from courses for lack of attendance and will instead receive the course grade earned, assuming zeros on all missed assignments, projects, tests, quizzes, participation, etc. These norms will apply for standard fifteen-week Fall and Spring semester schedules.
 Separate scales will be devised for Intersession and Summer sessions.
-It is recommended that any student who accumulates absences as defined above meet with his/her instructor and, if necessary, withdraw from class.
-Students are encourages to attend class since attendance is vital to successful academic achievement.
-Students who do not attend class at least one of the first two weeks will be administratively dropped from the course.

-Students are not permitted to accumulate all unexcused absences consecutively in the first two weeks of the semester.
-Students must attend a class for the first time by the end of the drop/add period.
-If students fail to attend the class by the end of the drop/add period, they will be removed from the class as "never attended" and not allowed back into class under any circumstances.
+It is recommended that any student who accumulates absences as defined above meet with his/her instructor and, if necessary, officially withdraw from class.
+Students are encouraged to attend class since attendance is vital to successful academic achievement.
+If a student fails to attend a class by the end of the drop/add period, they will be removed from the class as "never attended" and not allowed back into class under any circumstances.
 No students will be added to online class after the 1st day of school.
 Unless the Academic Affairs Office has been informed otherwise, all classes listed for a particular day will meet at their scheduled times.

-If illness or other compelling reasons prevent an instructor of instructors from conducting classes on a certain day and if the College has been unable to secure qualified substitutes for such classes, an official "class cancellation" notice will be posted at the door of the classroom(s) where these classes are held.
+If illness or other compelling reasons prevent an instructor from conducting classes on a certain day, and if the College has been unable to secure qualified substitutes for such classes, an official "class cancellation" notice will be posted at the door of the classroom(s) where these classes are held.
 In the absence of such a notice, student may presume that classes will be conducted as usual.
 In the event that a faculty member is late for class, students are expected to wait patiently in the classroom for their arrival.
 Should the Academic Affairs Office be aware of an anticipated late arrival, that information will be posted.